 Hanauma Bay Nature Preserve is a world-class snorkeling area located just 11 miles from Waikiki hotels.
 And like all popular spots its parking lot gets packed promptly making this definitely an early morning activity.
 Getting there is easy enough – 10 miles east of Waikiki off the main road (Route 72 - Kalaniana'ole Highway) – the Number 22 bus which has stops on Kuhio Avenue works equally well.
 The park is open from 6AM till 6PM and 7PM during the winter and summer seasons respectively on all days except Tuesdays.
 On the second and fourth Saturdays in the summer and the second Saturdays in the winter, night snorkeling is allowed till 10 PM although it is not advised for novices or young children.

+The site is spread-out in two levels: the upper level along has the parking lot and a well maintained public ground with kiawe trees (ideal for picnicking).
 Admission tickets can be purchased from the entry plaza designed like a rock formation – this award winning structure blends well with the landscape.
-At the Education Center and Exhibits area, there is a little waiting involved before watching the mandatory safety and education video.
-Excellent birds-eye view of this very beautiful reef is from this waiting area - so click away to the heart’s content!
+At the Education Center and Exhibits area, there is a little waiting involved and then it is on to watching the mandatory safety and education video.
+The best view of this beautiful reef is from this waiting spot - so click away to the heart’s content!
 The pathway down to the beach is fairly steep but a trolley is also around for a nominal charge.
-The “Star Beachboys” snorkeling gear rental facility is to the right.
+The snorkeling gear rental facility is to the right.

 Other scenic options abound and the ones we set forth to were